Sharon Hodgson

-Hodgson was elected Chair of the Commons Finance Committee in March 2023.
-She previously served as Parliamentary Private Secretary (PPS) to the Leader of the Opposition, Keir Starmer, from May 2021 to March 2023, and has served in various front bench roles under Labour leaders Ed Miliband and Jeremy Corbyn.

 Early life

-Hodgson was born in Gateshead, County Durham and was educated locally at Greenwell Junior High School and Heathfield Senior High School, where she obtained eight O-Levels.
+Hodgson was born in Gateshead on 1 April 1966 to a Jewish father and non-Jewish mother and was educated locally at Greenwell Junior High School and Heathfield Senior High School, where she obtained eight O-levels.
 After leaving school, she worked as an accounts clerk in the Team Valley, then attended Newcastle College and the Trades Union Congress Academy in London.

 Hodgson later worked for Northern Rock in Gosforth, and then as a payroll and accounting clerk for local companies.
 After being a full-time mother for a few years in the mid-1990s, and volunteering for the Labour Party in Stockton-on-Tees during the 1997 general election campaign, she became a party organiser in 1999.

 In 2000, she became the local Party organiser for two years in the Mitcham and Morden constituency, helping the sitting Labour MP Siobhain McDonagh to be re-elected at the 2001 general election.
 Before her election to Parliament, Hodgson worked as Labour Link Officer for UNISON.

 She was elected for two years as the women's officer within the Tyne Bridge Constituency Labour Party (CLP) in 1998.
 In 2002, she was elected as the secretary of the Mitcham and Morden CLP in the London Borough of Merton.